-Highly experienced lecturer for both postgraduates and undergraduates.
-Lectures on values in education and teaches various methodological courses, using both quantitative and qualitative methods.
-Sari employs both her research experience with her performing and writing expertise to teach the art of storytelling of empirically based knowledge.
+Sari is a highly experienced lecturer for both postgraduates and undergraduates.
+She lectures on social values in education and teaches various methodological courses, using both quantitative and qualitative methods.
+Sari employs both her research experience with her performing and writing expertise to teach the art of Storytelling of Empirical Knowledge.

 Research interests: sociology of self and identity, sociology of space and culture, sociology of education, youth, and globalization.

 "Being a Light unto the Nations in Entrepreneurship": The Ideal of the Zionist High-Tech Professional in Israeli Public Education